eluv-io/elv-live-js/doc/media_wallet/media_wallet_sites.md

   as the media wallet, but the header/footer and front page can be customized

   - customizable login
+    - including style, workflow, text, consent
   - all logins are reported to the tenant
-  -

-  Configurable in the CMS:

-  - custom domain  eg.  uefa.tv  web3.wb.com
-  - sign on customizations
-  - site elements - show 'My Items' (button text and style)
-  - header - home icon, etc
+  - customizable My Media and My Items links
+  - customizable header (home button, maybe other things)
-  - footer - terms, faq, support
+  - customizable footer (terms, faq, support links)